jggarita/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Economics (Expected)
+  - course: PhD in Economics
     institution: University of Texas at Austin
-    year: 2021
+    year: 2021 (Expected)
   - course: MSc. in Economics
     institution: The University of Texas at Austin
     year: 2018
-  - course: BSc in Economics
+  - course: BSc. in Economics
     institution: University of Costa Rica
     year: 2012